-If you’d like to protect future generations (rather than strictly helping individuals living in the present), you should consider how to safeguard the long-term future.
+If you’d like to protect future generations (rather than strictly helping individuals living in the present), you should consider supporting efforts to safeguard the long-term future.
 Most of the work in this area involves preventing global catastrophes and making our world more resilient.

 We all care about the future.
 We want the people who come after us — our children, our children's children, and so on — to have good lives.
 But this might not happen.
 Nuclear catastrophes, runaway climate change, and engineered pandemics are just some of the threats to future generations.
 The scale of these threats is hard to imagine, as they affect not only everyone alive today, but everyone who could ever live.

 Relative to this enormous scale, the problem is neglected.
 One of the world's leading experts on the risks facing humanity is Toby Ord, a philosopher at Oxford and a co-founder of Giving What We Can.
-In his book The Precipice, he argues that one of the biggest risks to humanity comes from engineered pandemics — think COVID, but designed to be far worse.
-Yet, despite the severity of this risk, the international body responsible for the continued prohibition of bioweapons has an annual budget of just $1.4 million USD — less than the average McDonald's restaurant.
+As part of highlighting the neglectedness of safeguarding the long-term future in his book The Precipice, he shares that the international body responsible for the continued prohibition of bioweapons has an annual budget of just $1.4 million USD — less than the average McDonald's restaurant.
+This is especially concerning given he argues that one of the biggest risks to humanity comes from engineered pandemics — think COVID, but designed to be far worse.

 Addressing risks to our future is the least tractable of our high-priority cause areas.
 Though there are ways of making progress, it is difficult to know how effective our actions will be.
 Nonetheless, given the scale of the problem and how little support is given to some of the most significant risks, we still think safeguarding the long-term future is a high-priority cause area.